At the end of every trip I take, I like to sit down and take stock of my experiences.

 When I was wandering around Kyoto wearing thermal underwear, leggings, jeans, two pairs of socks, three T-shirts, two sweaters, and two coats, a hat, scarf, and gloves, I stumbled across a stall offering cups of mulled wine.

 As the warmth gradually swept through my body, I smiled.
 A warm drink was exactly what I needed to start enjoying my time in Japan.
-I grabbed Dave’s hand and pulled him towards the nearest temple.
+I stood up and made my way over to the nearest temple.

 Senbei from Nakatanidou in Nara